 Who am i?

 My name is Zachary Hazelwood.
-I was born in Cartersville, Georgia, but I have been a resident of Baton Rouge, Louisiana for the last 8 years.
+I was born in Cartersville, Georgia, but I have been a resident of Baton Rouge, Louisiana since 2009.
 I am a photographer...and much more.
 I am a father and a husband, a music theorist and a composer, a director of operations and an events manager.
 Most of my life has been spent in the arts.
 I spent my college years studying music theory, composition, and education.
 I have degrees from Louisiana State University (PhD), University of South Carolina (MM), and Jacksonville State University (BA), all in music.
 After completing my college education, I naturally began working in college administration as the director of operations, events manager, and as an instructor.
 All along, photography has been a hobby and passion of mine.
 As my photography has grown beyond work for family and friends to now businesses and clients, what was once a hobby has now grown into somewhat of a business venture.
 And, I must say, it has been a blast!
 As an artist, I enjoy the creativity and skill needed to be a good photographer.
 Getting into finer details of an photograph is something that soothes my inner-analyst nature, which some simply call OCD.
 All kidding aside, what I enjoy most about photography is that I get to make people feel good.
 I get to be part of the experience of capturing the moment, making the memory, and creating something tangible that has the power to bring back all of that so many years later.

 What is my style?